mokshith002/DataVisualisation/README.md

 <br>

 <li>
-Finally, to the sart the flask app run
+Finally, to the start the flask app run

 ```
 flask run